PX4/PX4-Devguide/en/simulation/gazebo.md

 > **Note** This feature is supported for Gazebo version 7.

-Video streaming can be enabled/disabled using an overlay button in the Gazebo UI.
+Video streaming can be enabled/disabled using the Gazebo UI *Video ON/OFF* button.

 ![Video ON/OFF button](../../assets/gazebo/sitl_video_stream.png)

-To enable the *Video ON/OFF* button:
+To enable the button:

 1. Open the "world" file to be modified (e.g. [&lt;Firmware>/Tools/sitl_gazebo/worlds/typhoon_h480.world](https://github.com/PX4/sitl_gazebo/blob/master/worlds/typhoon_h480.world)).
-1. Within the default `world name="default"` section, add the `gui` section for the `libgazebo_video_stream_widget` as shown:
+1. Within the default `world name="default"` section, add the `gui` section for the `libgazebo_video_stream_widget` (as shown below):

    ```xml
    <?xml version="1.0" ?>